ericenouen/99-balls/README.md

 ![alt text](Trained.png)

-Here is the trained version, it clearly has learnt a policy that regularly gets into the 40s, but it isn't an optimal one.
+Here is the trained version, it clearly has learnt a policy that is able to break into the 50s, but it isn't an optimal one.

 [![Alt text](https://img.youtube.com/vi/4X0AL9TKNoU/0.jpg)](https://www.youtube.com/watch?v=4X0AL9TKNoU)

 # Learning Points
+One thing I learned a ton about through this project was tensorflow graphs.
+I was forced to learn a lot about how tensorflow graphs are essentially processes that you can activate and use many different times.
+Initially I was recreating new tensorflow graphs every single time my code ran, so I had to put all of my graphs in the initialization of the actor critic network and just call the functions as I needed them to update the weights or get the output of a model.

+Another huge thing was I got the chance to take a more hands on approach to my learning and actually implement something in order to solve a problem.
+I had taken University of Alberta's Reinforcement Learning Specialization on Coursera and this was a great opportunity to take everything I had learned about exploration versus exploitation, using two models in tandem in order to solve one problem, or implementing neural networks and play a game.

 # Key Issues